Spreadsheet: Cell reference

 In a spreadsheet, references to cells automatically update when new rows or columns are inserted or deleted.
 Care must be taken, however, when adding a row immediately before a set of column totals to ensure that the totals reflect the values of the additional rows—which they often do not.

 A circular reference occurs when the formula in one cell refers—directly, or indirectly through a chain of cell references—to another cell that refers back to the first cell.
 Many common errors cause circular references.
 However, some valid techniques use circular references.
 These techniques, after many spreadsheet recalculations, (usually) converge on the correct values for those cells.

 Cell ranges

 Likewise, instead of using a named range of cells, a range reference can be used.
-Reference to a range of cells is typical of the form (A1:A6), which specifies all the cells in the range A1 through to A6.
+A reference to a range of cells typically takes the form (A1:A6), which specifies all the cells in column A from row 1 through row 6.
 A formula such as "=SUM(A1:A6)" would add all the cells specified and put the result in the cell containing the formula itself.